 Even the smallest non-profit organization should have an orientation component in its Volunteer Management Program.
 Generally, orientation sessions should familiarize volunteers with your organization, introduce them to their supervisors, and include an overview of risk management policies and procedures designed to prevent accident or injury to both employees and volunteers.
-While these sessions may entail some cost, the benefits cannot be overestimated.
-Your organization will have better informed and better prepared volunteers.
-You will also ensure a safer and more collegial work environment, foster a more robust culture of volunteerism, and, most importantly, benefit from better job performance.
+While these sessions may entail some cost, the benefits should include your organization's history, mission, values and strategic goals; policies that impact volunteers; procedures that volunteers must follow; as well as the Volunteer Coordinator's contact information.